(ed note, updated in Dec 2020)

 There are also a great number of private groups, many of which are connected with a page that you may find as you start to follow some pages, or if you know a member they can invite you.
 I’ve considered starting one tied to my page, but I just haven’t had the time to write up the rules and make sure it’s moderated properly.
 Maybe someday.

 Twitter can seem very overwhelming at first.
 Especially as you start following people and then Twitter starts showing you everything they’re liking and sharing.
 It’s hard to know what is going to be good for your mental health, or bad, so always, always, keep open the possibility of just disconnecting from it temporarily if the stream gets too much.
+Also, I’ve started sharing a curated feed from Twitter of tweets I enjoy, you can maybe find some interesting folks there as well.
 Or, check out these Twitter chats where you can actually get involved in real-time conversations:

 - #SexAbuseChat – every Tuesday night at 9PM Eastern.
 Follow that link to see recent posts from the chats, updates on upcoming chats from the hosts, and definitely consider adding them to the list of people you follow.
 They’ll connect you to a very robust survivor community on Twitter.